zachalbert/ldthw/_typography/001-typography-overview.md

 In the following series of lessons, you're going to learn some fundamentals about working with typography.
 You'll also learn a framework to create a typographic system from scratch, which will allow you to pick fonts and set up rules for any new design project.

 It's said that the web is 95% type.
-While that number is decreasing as other forms of media take center stage, you cannot escape working with text as a designer.
+While that number is decreasing as other forms of media take center stage, designers can never fully escape working with text.
+Working with text is also quite challenging.
+All the terms and rules to memorize can make it feel like an arcane art.
+Despite the challenge however, mastering typography is a worthy goal designers should aspire to.

-Working with text is also very difficult, as typographic skill can feel like an arcane art.
-You will learn some rules of thumb in these lessons which will help you avoid common mistakes, but they won't make you a master.
-Like everything in design, it will take focused observation, practice, and experimentation to really get a handle on working with typography.
+In these lessons, you will learn some rules of thumb which will help you avoid common mistakes, but they alone won't make you a master.
+Like everything in design, it will take focused observation, practice, and experimentation to really get good at it.

-Since typography can be so challenging, my advice is to lean into it and just become a typography nerd if you aren't already.
-Learn to love the nuances of typography and devote yourself to mastering them.

 ### Important Concepts

 Before we begin, there are a few important concepts to learn.

-Typography is the study of working with **pre-designed letters**.
-Lettering and font design deal with the creation of new letterforms, which we are not going to get into in these lessons as they represent an art form unto themselves.
-There is a certain amount of overlap between the subjects though, so some of what you learn here can be carried forward if you choose.

-It's also important to state the difference between a font and a typeface.
-Yes, it's a little pedantic, but if you ever work with another designer, they'll appreciate your precision.
-A **typeface** is the overall design of letterforms in a specific style by a font foundry or font designer, like "Garamond" or "Helvetica".
-A **font** is a specific instance of a single typeface that enables the typeface to be used.
+Typography is the study of setting, laying out, and designing with **pre-designed letters**, which have been created by font designers and foundries.

+These font creators design **typefaces**, which is the specific design choices for a complete set of letters.
+An example of a typeface would be "Helvetica" or "Garamond".

+A **font** is a usable instance of a single typeface.
 For example, the *fonts* "Times New Roman Bold 16pt" and "Times New Roman Italic 20pt" are both part of the *typeface* "Times New Roman."

+Sometimes "font" and "typeface" are used interchangeably.
+If you want to be a pedantic know-it-all, make sure to correct anyone misusing the terms.

-Finally, learn the difference between **legibility** and **readability**.
-Legibility deals with a reader's *ability* to read a passage of text.
-A legible passage is large enough to see, has sufficient contrast with the background it's on, and there is sufficient space around each letter so they can be made out individually.
-Readability, on the other hand, deals with the reader's *desire* to read a passage of text.
-A readable passage is legible, but is also set in an aesthetically pleasing way that doesn't strain the reader's eye.
+Finally, there are two main goals in setting type: **legibility** and **readability**.

+**Legibility** deals with a reader's *ability* to read a passage of text.
+A legible passage uses letters that are large enough to see, contrast with the background, and have appropriate space around each so they can be perceived individually.

+**Readability**, on the other hand, deals with the reader's *desire* to read a passage of text.
+A readable passage is not only legible, but is also set in an aesthetically pleasing way that doesn't strain the reader's eye.
 20 pages of legalese terms of service documentation is a good example of text that is legible, but not readable.

 ### A Brief History of Typography